CMMG Mk47 Mutant

-The CMMG Mk47 Mutant is an American-made semi-automatic rifle chambered in 7.62×39mm caliber, made by CMMG Inc. It can accept all types of Kalashnikov pattern magazines, including steel, polymer and drum magazines.
+The CMMG Mk47 Mutant is an American-made semi-automatic rifle chambered in 7.62×39mm, made by CMMG Inc. It can accept all types of Kalashnikov pattern magazines, including steel, polymer and drum magazines.

 History

 The Mk47 was publicly announced for a release in 2014.
 In 2015, CMMG released its first production Mk47s to stores throughout the US.

-According to CMMG Production Manager Tyson Bradshaw, he mentioned that CMMG made the rifle due to the need of "consumers to have a reliable, U.S.-made rifle that could properly handle the dimensions of the 7.62x39 mm cartridge.
+According to CMMG Production Manager Tyson Bradshaw, he mentioned that CMMG made the rifle due to the need of "consumers to have a reliable, U.S.-made rifle that could properly handle the dimensions of the 7.62×39mm cartridge.
 To do this properly, it required CMMG to build the rifle around the caliber.
 Using AK magazines was an easy decision to make, because they are known to be some of the most reliable magazines available that work properly with the tapered cartridge".

 In SHOT Show 2015, CMMG representatives have suggested the possibility that they can do a variant of the rifle based on the 5.45×39mm caliber.

 Design

 The Mk47 Mutant has an AR-10-sized bolt carrier, which was enlarged, with a CMMG RKM KeyMod handguard and an upper/lower receiver manufactured from 7075-T6 billet aluminum.

 The rifle has an AR-15-based pistol grip, safety selector, trigger group and a buffer tube.
 It was influenced by the CMMG Mk3 assault rifles.
 The Mk47 relies on a direct impingement gas system.

 For rifles/pistols being marketed to California, they are sold with Vepr 10-round magazines and with the mandated bullet button on the magazine release.

-The MK47 is fitted with its iconic Kalashnikov styled curved magazine with the capacity of 30 rounds.
+The Mk47 is fitted with its iconic Kalashnikov styled curved magazine with the capacity of 30 rounds.